ianneilsen/devproc/README.md

 # devprocsys
 devprocsys

-readthedocs formatting
+Personal notes of dev-oping, blueteam, Red Team and daily sys admin stuff

-devop bash and script foo.
-A repository of daily commands for linux users from basic linux tasks to complex shell scripting and python-ised system admin ninja foo.
+A repository of commands for linux users from basic linux tasks to complex shell scripting and python-ised system admin foo.

 Basic to Ninja in no time

+Welcome